npg70/galbreath-old/people/galbraith-eugina-1838-wotherspoon.md

 Her mother likely died due to complications of childbirth, and her father gave the baby to a McCallum family in Gigha.[^census1841]

+The 1851 Census, lists Eugina (age 13, b.
+1838, from "Kirkcuslen") as being the neice of William McCallum (age 32, b 1819 in Kilcolmkill) in Ardlamy, Gigha.[^census1851].
+In 1861 she older sister Martha joined the household.[^census1861]

 - Stuff on Eugina: http://clark-debisschop.co.uk/tng/getperson.php?personID=I8117&tree=Clark

 [^birth]: OPR Campbeltown, baptism of [Ugenia Galbreath]()